Hyper-diffusion on multiplex networks: Multilinks and multiboundary operators

 \section{Multilinks and multiboundary operators}

 In a single network every two nodes can be either linked or not linked.
 In a multiplex network, instead any two nodes can be connected in multiple ways.
 Multilinks \cite{bianconi2013statistical,bianconi2018multilayer} (see Figure $\ref{fig:1}$) characterise exhaustively the pattern of connection between any two nodes in a multiplex network.
-Specifically, in a duplex network, any two nodes $v_i$ and $v_j$ are connected by a multilink $\vec{m}=\big(m^{[1]}, m^{[2]}\big)$ with elements $m^{[\alpha]}\in\{1,0\}$ if and only if there is a link between them in every layer $\alpha$ with $m^{[\alpha]}=1$ and there is no link between them in every layer $\alpha$ with $m^{[\alpha]}=0$.
-Therefore, there are four possible multilinks.
-If nodes $v_i$ and $v_j$ are linked in both layers we say that $v_i$ and $v_j$ are connected by a multilink $\vec{m}_{ij}=(1,1)$.
-If the nodes $v_i$ and $v_j$ are linked by a link only in the first layer but they are not linked in the second layer, we say that they are connected by a multilink of type $\vec{m}_{ij}=(1,0)$.
-Conversely, if nodes $v_i$ and $v_j$ are linked only in layer one, we say they are connected by a multilink $\vec{m}=(0,1)$.
-Finally two nodes are connected by the trivial multilink $\vec{m}_{ij}=(0,0)$ when there is no link between the two nodes in neither layer.
-We indicate the set of all multilinks of type $\vec{m}$ by $E^{\vec{m}}$ and its cardinality by $K^{\vec{m}}=|E^{\vec{m}}|$.
-Therefore in a duplex network $E^{(1,0)}$, $E^{(0,1)}$, $E^{(1,1)}$ are the sets of all multilinks of type $(1,0)$, $(0,1)$, $(1,1)$ respectively.\\ For each type of multilink $\vec{m}$, we can define a corresponding $N \times N$ multiadjacency matrix $A^{\vec{m}}$ \cite{bianconi2018multilayer} having elements \bea A^{\vec{m}}_{ij}=\left\{ \right. \eea Therefore, $A^{\vec{m}}_{ij}=1$ if there is a multilink $\vec{m}$ between nodes $v_i$ and $v_j$, otherwise $A^{\vec{m}}_{ij}=0$.
-Since any two nodes $v_i$ and $v_j$ are connected by a given multilink, the following conditions always hold:
+Specifically, in a duplex network, any two nodes $v_i$ and $v_j$ are connected by a multilink of type $\vec{m}=\big(m^{[1]}, m^{[2]}\big)$ with elements $m^{[\alpha]}\in\{1,0\}$, {where $m^{[\alpha]}=1$ iff there is a link between the two nodes at layer $\alpha$, while $m^{[\alpha]}=0$ otherwise.} Therefore, there are four possible types of multilinks.
+If nodes $v_i$ and $v_j$ are linked in both layers we say that $v_i$ and $v_j$ are connected by a multilink of type $(1,1)$.
+If the nodes $v_i$ and $v_j$ are linked by a link only in the first layer but they are not linked in the second layer, we say that they are connected by a multilink of type $(1,0)$.
+Conversely, if nodes $v_i$ and $v_j$ are linked only in {the second} layer, we say they are connected by a multilink of type $(0,1)$.
+Finally two nodes are connected by the trivial multilink of type $(0,0)$ when there is no link between the two nodes in neither layer.
+For each type of multilink $\vec{m}$, we can define a corresponding $N \times N$ multiadjacency matrix $A^{\vec{m}}$ having elements \cite{bianconi2018multilayer}: \bea A^{\vec{m}}_{ij}=\left\{ \right. \eea Therefore, $A^{\vec{m}}_{ij}=1$ if there is a multilink $\vec{m}$ between nodes $v_i$ and $v_j$, otherwise $A^{\vec{m}}_{ij}=0$. {Please note however that since any two nodes $v_i$ and $v_j$ can be connected at most by a single multilink, the entries of the multiadjacency matrices are not independent \cite{bianconi2013statistical}.} This implies, for example, that if two nodes $v_i$ and $v_j$ are connected only in layer one, then $A^{(1,0)}_{ij}=1$ and the corresponding elements of the other multi-adjacency matrices are {all} $0$, i.e. $A^{(0,1)}_{ij}=A^{(1,1)}_{ij}=A^{(0,0)}_{ij}=0$.\\ Given the multi-adjacency matrices it is possible to define the multidegree\cite{bianconi2013statistical,bianconi2018multilayer} $k^{\vec{m}}_i$ of node $v_i$ as the number of multilinks of type $\vec{m}$ incident to node $v_i$, i.e.